 - Endpoint Design - APIs with Database Query Semantics

 As a survey course, the practical component of Program Interfaces: Patterns and Anti-patterns involves writing a number of short programs to explore each type of interface.

 This course assumes 1-2 years of work experience as a software engineer with some exposure to a mix of program interfaces.

 Schedule and price

-This course will next run twice per week for 4 weeks in September 2017.
+This course will next 5:30pm-8pm Mondays and Thursdays for 4 weeks starting 7 September 2017.
 The total price is $1,800.Apply now Still have questions?
 Contact us.